Petrolina: Religion

 The vast majority of Petrolina is Christian, and in particular, Catholic.

 According to the 2010 population census, the 73.09% of Petrolina's population identified as Catholic, while 0.69% practiced Spiritism.
 Evangelicals represent 15.89%, combining all denominations.

 About 7.92% declared no religion, including atheists and agnostics.
 Those who claimed not to have a specific religion or to feel multiple belonging were equivalent to 0.24%.

 All other religions were fairly rare: followers of religions of African origin, such as Umbanda and Candomblé, accounted for 0.01% and 0.06% respectively, while 0.01% of the population identified as Buddhist, while no one identified as Muslim or Hindu.
 Practitioners of esoteric traditions accounted for 0.01% of the population, while only 12 people declared themselves adepts of spiritualism.

 The Sacred Heart Cathedral in Petrolina was dedicated in 1929, and is the seat of the Roman Catholic Diocese of Petrolina, in the ecclesiastical province of Olinda and Recife.

 Politics and government

 The municipality is headed by a mayor (Prefeito/Prefeita), overseen by a city council (Câmara Municipal) that passes laws.
-The current mayor is Miguel Coelho of the Brazilian Socialist Party, first elected in 2016, and re-elected in 2020.
+The current mayor is Simão Durando of the Brazil Union party, first taking office in 2022 (after the resignation of Miguel Coelho, who resigned to run for Governor of Pernamubco), and being re-elected in 2024.